54

 A record-breaking reintroduction

 Bison rewilding in the Southern Carpathians of western Romania reached a milestone moment in 2021.
-Rewilding Europe and WWF Romania have been reintroducing European bison into the Southern Carpathians rewilding area, which is located close to the village of Armeniș, since 2014.
+Rewilding Europe and WWF Romania have been reintroducing European bison into the Southern Carpathians rewilding landscape, which is located close to the village of Armeniș, since 2014.
 The translocation of 26 bison here in 2021 took the total free-roaming population to more than 100 animals – the largest bison population in Romania.

 Starting in 2014, the bison reintroduction programme in the Southern Carpathians has been supported by the European Union’s LIFE programme, through the five-year LIFE Bison initiative, as well as the Dutch Postcode Lottery.
 With the first phase of this reintroduction now coming to a close, the reintroduced bison will be allowed to breed naturally, creating a viable population that supports a thriving wild nature and local nature-based economy.
 A second phase of rewilding will then begin, with continued releases to further build the population to a minimum viable level (150 animals).
 This will also include the continued monitoring of the population, as well as efforts that enable local people to derive even greater benefit from bison presence.